jcbhmr/jimmywarting-.github/wiki/Home.md

 🗣️ If you're interested in more debate about favorite link styles, check out [spenserblack/spenserblack#42].

+## JavaScript & TypeScript

+### Exports at the bottom

+I like to put my exports at the bottom in a big group.
+TODO: Continue this

 <!-- prettier-ignore-start -->
 [prettier]: https://prettier.io/
 [clang-format]: https://clang.llvm.org/docs/ClangFormat.html